Evil Ernie: Chaos! Dynamite revamp

 and now taking on a much more active role in all the mayhem caused by his better half.
 While still supplying and charging his host with arcane energy supplied to him, Smiley himself is a powerful possessing entity who can freely move about and physically assail anyone through his more opposable mandibles.
 He can even overshadow people by latching onto them and manipulate their actions like a puppeteer working his abilities both on the living and the dead.
-Unlike in the previous continuity however Smiley was once a struggling family restaurant owner-turned successful business tycoon named Richard Smiley, who was secretly working for the devil and representative Chaos Lord; Lucifer, who condemned his soul to be forever bound to his symbolism of power, Richard's smiley-faced buttons, when the former became a threat to the king of hell's seat of power.
+Unlike in the previous continuity however Smiley was once a struggling family restaurant owner-turned successful business tycoon named Richard Smiley, who was secretly working for the devil and representative Chaos Lord named Lucifer, who condemned his soul to be forever bound to his symbolism of power, Richard's smiley-faced buttons, when the former became a threat to the king of hell's seat of power.

-Powers
+Powers and abilities

 As Ernest Fairchild, he had the ability to sketch drawings of the future.
 This was first demonstrated when he drew a picture of a brand-new washing machine being delivered shortly before one was delivered to his parents as a prize in a raffle they had not even entered.
 It seems that his ability could change the future since he once drew a picture of a future younger brother walking with him, when he heard his mother tell his father she was pregnant with a boy, only to prevent his younger brother from being born when he drew his mother's car crashing into a tree.
 Later on, he gained the ability to listen to the thoughts of others.
 As Evil Ernie, he was extremely strong and practically unstoppable, thanks to the arcane energy of Lady Death powering him.
 He could revive anyone he killed or were killed by his minions as loyal zombie followers in his army of undead.
 When resurrected in Washington D.C., he became even more powerful.
 He could now resurrect the corpses of anyone nearby, whether he had killed them or not, and could manipulate arcane energy into powerful blasts to destroy his enemies, though he rarely used this ability since he preferred to be more "hands on" when it came to killing.
 If Ernest were to ever die he can be resurrected through another person when his Smiley button jabs them on his pin, but only once upon the host individual's death as Evil can only control the dead not the living.